Updated March 2021.

 The two reigning elements of Whistler outdoor sports exist together in this one, magical, crossover season.
-Spring skiing / riding on Whistler Mountain is available until May 22, while sightseeing continues.
-However, the PEAK 2 PEAK is closed for maintenance from April 20 – May 22, opening on May 23 for summer sightseeing, so keep that in mind when you’re planning your mountain adventure and make sure to look at the hours of operation page before you book.
+Spring skiing / riding on Blackcomb Mountain is usually available until late May.
+Sightseeing is also open until late May, but switches to weekends only in April so keep that in mind when you’re planning your mountain adventure and make sure to look at the hours of operation page before you book.

-The Whistler Mountain Bike Park opens on May 15 and more and more cross-country trails are ready to ride by the day at that time of year.
+The Whistler Mountain Bike Park typically opens mid-May and more and more cross-country trails are ready to ride by the day at that time of year.
 Start your day swishing on soft spring snow and then go get that tacky, spring hero-dirt in the afternoon.
 Or, if what you really want is to rev through the mud, an ATV or Side x Side UTV tour will hit the spot.

 - Spring Mountain Biking in Whistler